wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-2.md

 Here we clearly see a TLS Server Hello from `google-authenticator.burleson-appliance.net → authenticatoor.org`.
 This is a typosquatted and deceptive domain, mimicking the legitimate "Google Authenticator" service, likely to trick the user into initiating a download.

+`google-authenticator.burleson-appliance.net` web page does not load anymore.
+However, It is marked as malicious/phishing on VT.

-### 5. Key findings and lessons learned
+### 5. Key Findings and Lessons Learned

-- How to spot beaconing
+- **How to spot beaconing**
+  - Regular, repeating packet intervals (often identical in size and timing)
+  - High volume of small packets to the same IP/port (e.g., C2 over port 2917)

-- Post infection
+- **Post-infection behavior**
+  - Payloads downloaded to hidden directories (e.g., `C:\ProgramData\huo`)
+  - Persistence via shortcut creation in startup folder
+  - Callback logs sent to C2 confirming success (`GET /1517096937?k=...`)

-- Writing down the first recorded packet for endpoints is crucial for understanding a timeline of events
+- **Writing down the first recorded packet for endpoints is crucial for understanding a timeline of events**
+  - Helps trace back the initial access point (e.g., `authenticatoor.org` before `.ps1` download)
+  - Clarifies the flow from infection vector → payload delivery → callback

+- **TLS filtering is key when payloads are delivered via HTTPS**
+  - Use `tcp.port == 443` and `tls.handshake.type == 2` to identify Server Hello patterns and domain involvement

+- **Typosquatting and fake domains are common lures**
+  - E.g., `authenticatoor.org`, `google-authenticator.burleson-appliance.net` mimicking legitimate services to trick users

 ### 6. Project wrap-up and answering the questions